 We are not aware of any English requirements for this programme.

+All applicants must fulfill the general eligibility requirements for higher education.
 You are eligible to apply if you have completed or will complete during spring one of the following degrees:

 - Finnish matriculation examination